vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Bendall).
 [Vol. I] Calcutta 1905.
 Vol. II, Calcutta 1915.

 1928 A Descriptive Catalogue of Sanskrit Manuscripts in the Government Collection under the care of the Asiatic Society of Bengal.
-Vol. V, Purān. a
+Vol. V, Purāṇa

 Manuscripts.
 Calcutta.